-Left-arm spinner, who was dropped in South Africa despite being man-of-the-match at Wankhede, aims to make a comeback to the Indian XI
+Left-arm spinner, who was dropped for South Africa tour despite being man-of-the-match at Wankhede, aims to make a comeback to the Indian playing XI

 Rarely does one hear of players who have won the man-of-the-match award in their last international outing be relegated to the sidelines for the team’s next games.
 But that, curiously has been the case with Pragyan Ojha.

 India's Pragyan Ojha during a net session at Lady Bay CC in Nottingham on June 9, 2009.
 Pic/Getty Images

 The left-arm spinner was brilliant in Sachin Tendulkar’s farewell Test at the Wankhede Stadium against West Indies last November, taking 10 wickets en route to being named player-of-the-match.
 It was a performance not sufficient for him to win a place in the couple of Tests that India played in South Africa in December.
 What’s more, he was dropped from the Test team that will play New Zealand in the two-Test series which kicks off next week.

 Ojha, nevertheless, has not let the disappointment of missing out on these games get to him and is busy training in Hyderabad, looking forward to a fruitful 2014.
 “These things are bound to happen at the international level, so I did not waste time sitting and thinking about my exclusion.

 In fact, I have spoken at length to VVS Laxman and he has been very helpful.
 His message to me has been very clear: Work hard and you will certainly be back in the team,” Ojha told MiD DAY

 yesterday.
 “I have been training very hard.
 In South Africa, although I was not part of the XI, I was working on my fitness and bowling.
 Even now, I am in Hyderabad and have worked with our fitness trainer,” he added.